For the latest COVID information Click Here.

 If a new influenza virus is detected, for example during an influenza pandemic, people who have lowered immunity (such as rheumatology patients) should receive 2 does of inactivated influenza vaccine at least 4 weeks apart, regardless of previous influenza vaccine.

-Again, if you are taking medication such as prednisolone, MTX or a biologic, which turn “off” the immune system a bit, you are more likely to get severe lung infection (pneumonia) from a bacteria called “Strep pneumonia”.
+Again, if you are taking medication such as prednisolone, MTX or a b/tsDMARD, which suppresses the immune system, you are more likely to get severe lung infection (pneumonia) from a bacteria called “Strep pneumonia”.
 This can be prevented by the vaccine – which does not contain a live bacteria.
 You therefore cannot get pneumonia from it, nor do you need to stop rheumatology medication beforehand.
 Two different pneumococcal vaccines are available.

 If you have never received the pneumococcal vaccine before, you should get the Prevenar-13 (13vPCV) vaccine first, and then, 2-12 months later, the Pneumovax-23 (23vPPV).